ehmatthes/heroku-buildpack-python/README.md

-# Demonstration version of Heroku Buildpack: Python
+# Simplified version of the Heroku buildpack for Python

 This is a demonstration version of the Heroku Python Buildpack.
 Deploying a Django project to Heroku is much simpler than deploying to a VPS such as Linode or Digital Ocean, but it still requires a number of configuration steps that could be automated.
 This is particularly true for people new to deployment, and for the deployment of small, simple apps.
 The goal of this project is to have as few steps as possible between a small to medium size Django project that runs locally on SQLite, and runs sucessfully on Heroku.